Edit

 Following simple readiness checks is recommended:

 • Base Image: The base image must be from the specific OEM.
 If the device has been rebuilt in the past and shows unexpected failures or behaviors on common tasks, the base image must be restored.
-We can provide assistance but cannot remotely rebuild the room device, so you will need a local site technician.
+We can provide assistance but can't remotely rebuild the room device, so you need a local site technician.

 Readiness checks

-There are a few pre-requisites for receiving updates through the Pro Management service:
+There are a few prerequisites for receiving updates through the Pro Management service:

 Software Guidance